SvenVD/rpisurv/README.md

 - `cd rpisurv ; git pull`
 - run `install.sh` as the root user

+## Placeholder images
+You may change the placeholder images to something you like.
+- images/connecting.png is shown when a camera stream is starting up
+- images/placeholder.png is shown on empty squares
+- images/noconnectable.png is shown full screen when no connectable streams are detected

 ## Rpisurv in operation

 If you used the install.sh script, you can configure your streams in /etc/rpisurv.
 Do not forget to reboot afterwards.